Learning Temporal Resolution in Spectrogram for Audio Classification: Method

 \subsubsection{Frame importance estimation}

-We design a frame importance estimation module $\mathcal{H}_{\phi}$ to decide the proportion of each frame that needs to be kept in the output.
+We design a frame importance estimation module $\mathcal{H}_{\phi}$ to decide the proportion of each frame that needs to be kept in the output, which is similar to the sample weighting operation~\citep{zhang2021learning} in previous studies.
 The frame importance estimation module will output a row vector $\vs^{\prime}$ with shape $1\times T$, where the element $\vs^{\prime}_{\tau}$ is the importance score of the $\tau$-th time frame $\mX_{:,\tau}$.
 The frame importance estimation can be denoted as